St. Valentine's Day Massacre: In Your House: Main event matches

 The Last Man Standing match began with the champion Mankind turning round and holding his hands together, mocking the previous pay-per-view where The Rock handcuffed him.
 Rock utilized this to begin an assault on him but Mankind soon fought back, biting him in the corner.
 Mankind took it upon himself to move the match up the walkway, where Mankind was thrown into the stage set up.
 When Mankind recovered he DDTed Rock through a television table and took him into a backstage area where he was thrown through some tables.
-The two fought back to the ring where Mankind scoop slammed Rock and, after some cheering from the crowd, performed his own version of the Corporate Elbow but Rock sat up before the elbow drop and kicked the injured Mankind out of the ring.
+The two fought back to the ring where Mankind scoop slammed Rock and, after some cheering from the crowd, performed his version of the Corporate Elbow but Rock sat up before the elbow drop and kicked the injured Mankind out of the ring.
 The Rock joined the commentary team and further insulted Mankind, allowing the champion to recuperate and dive over the table to hit The Rock.
 Mankind then went to the apron and delivered Cactus Elbow against the announce table.
 Rock was pushed into the ring while Mankind brought the steel steps in but when he threw them at Rock, he was able to escape and knock Mankind down, grabbing a chair from ringside and hitting Mankind's knee with it three times.
-He attempted a fourth shot but Mankind ducked and he struck the ropes, the chair catapulting back into Rock's face and while he was dazed Mankind clotheslined the pair over the top rope.
+He attempted a fourth shot but Mankind ducked and struck the ropes, the chair catapulting back into Rock's face, and while he was dazed Mankind clotheslined the pair over the top rope.
 Mankind tried to set up a piledriver on the announce table but was back body dropped off the end of it and as he was recovering The Rock went back into the ring and threw the steel steps on him from inside the ring.
 Mankind staggered to his feet and entered the ring only to suffer a Corporate Elbow.
-While Mankind was being counted, Rock grabbed a microphone and sang Heartbreak Hotel, substituting certain lyrics with his own catchphrases, but Mankind pushed the mandible claw into The Rock and accidentally pushed referee Earl Hebner out of the ring.
+While Mankind was being counted, Rock grabbed a microphone and sang Heartbreak Hotel, substituting certain lyrics with his catchphrases, but Mankind pushed the mandible claw into The Rock and accidentally pushed referee Earl Hebner out of the ring.
 When he relinquished the mandible claw, Mankind brought Hebner back in the ring and grabbed his hand, controlling the count, but only made it to eight before Rock stood up.
 Mankind used a double-arm DDT to land Rock onto the chair but he stood up on the count of nine, prompting Mankind to stuff a smelly gym sock down the Rock's gullet.
-Rock withstood the foul smelling sock and reversed Mankind into a Rock Bottom, but Mankind still stood up and the two both grabbed for chairs and ran into each other delivering a double chair shot which neither could stand up from after a ten-count, ending the match in a draw.
+Rock withstood the foul-smelling sock and reversed Mankind into a Rock Bottom, but Mankind still stood up and the two both grabbed for chairs and ran into each other delivering a double chair shot which neither could stand up from after a ten-count, ending the match in a draw.
 Since titles cannot change in a draw, Mankind remained the WWF Champion.